rich-iannone/splitr/README.md

 ## Description

-SplitR allows you set up and run **HYSPLIT** in a very fast, easy, and organized manner.
+**SplitR** allows you set up and run **HYSPLIT** in a very fast, easy, and organized manner.
 You can set up a few or, perhaps, thousands of trajectory or dispersion runs by using a single function.
 Because **SplitR** is an **R** interface to **HYSPLIT**, we can store output in data frames and take advantage of the vast selection of **R** packages to perform cluster analyses, generate and save plots, and more.
 This package simplifies the process of running **HYSPLIT** models by automating the downloading and storage of meteorological data files, providing a simple means to initiate a range of runs, and by providing outputs that can be easily applied to statistical analyses.

-This package is in active development but is quite usable at present.
+Although this package is in active development, is quite usable at present.
 Some of its features are:

 - simple setup of trajectory and dispersion model runs (forward or backward)
 - automated retrieval of meteorological data files